Alison-Ziqi-Liu/ETL-Docker_Postgres-Taxi/README.md

-# Docker-Postgres-Pipeline
+# New York Taxi Pipelines

-This is a data pipeline that brings New York Taxi Data to PostgresSQL, enabling Docker to mitigate package incompatibilities.
-Work in progress, keep updated;)
+This repo contains several data pipelines that brings New York Taxi Data to different databases, enabling Docker Compose to mitigate package incompatibilities.

+Currently available:
+1. PostgresSQL
+2. GCP
+More to come, keep updated;)